Canebrake: History

 Canebrakes were formerly widespread in the Southern United States, potentially covering 10000000 acres, The presence of canebrakes signaled to Native Americans and to early European settlers that an area was fertile and ecologically rich.
 The canebrakes were a striking feature of the landscape to the earliest European explorers, who remarked upon how densely the cane grew and how difficult it was to travel through.
 For example, in 1728 William Byrd described hacking through a "forest" of cane "more than a furlong [220 yards] in depth" as he blazed a trail along the border of Virginia and Carolina.
-Likewise, William Bartram described "the most extensive Canebreak that is to be seen on the face of the whole earth," writing that the canes grew 10-12 feet tall and so close together they were completely impassable without hacking a trail through them.
+Likewise, William Bartram described "the most extensive Canebreak that is to be seen on the face of the whole earth," writing that the canes grew 10-12 ft tall and so close together they were completely impassable without hacking a trail through them.

 However, as European settlers came, the cane gradually disappeared as it was used as high-quality forage for livestock that was available all year round.
 Pigs in particular destroyed canebrakes rapidly by rooting up their underground rhizomes, and the settlers intentionally used pigs to clear out canebrakes so they could be converted to agricultural land.
 The absence of the controlled burns used by Native Americans to maintain the canebrakes, conversion to agricultural land, and grazing by livestock has almost eliminated the canebrakes.
 Destruction of habitat for development and construction is also implicated as a cause of the decline by the Choctaw Nation.